OpenAirOrchestra/carnie-gigs/readme.txt

 = 0.3 =
 This version changes to using custom posts.
 There is still an exported database.
 Manual database import from old db may be required.

+= 0.4 =
+This version changes the custom post capability type from "page" to "gig".
+You will need to add capabilities for roles for the plugin to work.